acquia/blt/docs/README.md

 ## Releases and versioning

-Up to the last two most major versions of BLT are actively supported.
-The newest major version will receive both bug fixes and new features, while the penultimate major version will recieve bug fixes for at least two months.
-For example, if 8.8.1 is the most recent version of BLT:
+BLT generally has an LTS release, supported stable release, and unstable (HEAD) release at any given time, each corresponding to a major [semantic version](https://semver.org/).
+The newest supported major version will receive both bug fixes and new features, while the penultimate ("LTS") major version will receive bug fixes for at least two months (or longer if necessary in order to match pinned versions of Drupal or Drush).

-* As of the first cut tag for 8.8.x, 8.7.x will enter "LTS".
-    * 8.7.x will continue to receive bug fixes and minor features
-    * 8.7.x will not receive any major new features or backwards incompatible changes
-* Two months after the first cut tag for 8.8.x
-    * 8.7.x will no longer be supported
-    * 8.9.x will be created for major new features.
-* At some point later, 8.9.0 will be cut, and 8.8.x will enter "LTS".

 ### Release support status